sg-developer-portal/doc-portal-publisher-guide/get-started.md

 1. Create a new GitHub repository to place your documentation
 2. Push your documentation files to that repository
-3. Log in to the Developer Documentation Portal with your TechPass account
+3. Log in to the developer documentation portal with your TechPass account
-4. Authorise Developer Documentation Portal to access your GitHub repository's contents
+4. Authorise developer documentation portal to access your GitHub repository's contents
-5. Select the repository containing your documentation and publish it on the Developer Documentation Portal.
+5. Select the repository containing your documentation and publish it on the developer documentation portal.

 ## Quickstart (markdown)